 Once the Office of Student Services receives the electronically transmitted FAFSA information from the federal processor, each student who has been admitted to the School of Public Policy is reviewed for financial aid eligibility.
-The Office of Student Services offers financial aid packages that include scholarships, Federal Work-Study, Direct Loans, and/or Direct PLUS Loans for graduate students.
+The Office of Student Services offers financial aid packages that include scholarships, Federal Work-Study, Federal Direct Unsubsidized Loans, and/or Federal Direct Graduate PLUS Loans.
 Alternative loans may be offered if all federal loans have been exhausted and loan amounts do not exceed the cost of attendance.
 All financial aid eligibility notifications total the full cost of attendance.
 The financial aid eligibility notification serves as a listing of all of the financial aid that is being offered to the student.
 Students are responsible for reviewing the financial aid eligibility notification that can be found in WaveNet and accepting the amounts of aid desired.